rxhernandez/TEMCOIN/README.md

 # Unittest
 ----------------
-The test runs are in the TEMCOIN/test/ folder.
+The test codes are provided in the folder: TEMCOIN/test/

 Documentation
 ----------------